grisha/mod_python/Doc/tutorial.rst

    PythonHandler mod_python.publisher
    PythonDebug On

-The following example will demonstrate a simple feedback form.
-The form will ask for the name, e-mail address and a comment and construct an e-mail to the webmaster using the information submitted by the user.
-This simple application consists of two files:
-:file:`form.html` - the form to collect the data, and :file:`form.py` - the target of the form's action.
+The following example demonstrates a simple feedback form.
+The form asks for a name, e-mail address and a comment which are then used to construct and send a message to the webmaster.
+This simple application consists of two files: :file:`form.html` - the form to collect the data, and :file:`form.py` - the target of the form's action.

 Here is the html for the form::